Gregg Hale (filmmaker)

 Gregg Hale is an American film producer, best known for producing The Blair Witch Project and starring in the documentary film of Blair Witch, The Woods Movie.
-Director of segment "A Ride in the Park" in V/H/S/2.
+He directed the segment "A Ride in the Park" in V/H/S/2.

-Personal information
+Early life

-He was born in Selma, Alabama but considers Henderson, Kentucky his hometown.
+Hale was born in Selma, Alabama but considers Henderson, Kentucky his hometown.
 He went to Western Kentucky University for a year, before dropping out to serve for four years in the U.S. Army.

+Career

 After leaving the service, he moved to Orlando, Florida where he went to film school at Valencia College and the University of Central Florida (class of 1995).
 He then worked as a set dresser and prop man on features and TV shows in Orlando and Los Angeles for ten years, before producing The Blair Witch Project.

+Personal life

-He currently lives in Portland, Oregon with his wife, Adrian, child, Cupid, and son, Deckard.
+Hale currently lives in Portland, Oregon with his wife, Adrian, and two children.